Open 10am to 5pm

 This unique building was opened by then Taoiseach Albert Reynolds in April 1992, preserving a building of architectural interest in one of the most historic areas of Cork City.
 In 2005, the organisation changed its name to the Institute of Choreography and Dance (ICD).
 The organisation began to offer residencies of many kinds, professional dance classes and workshops, and began commissioning, co-producing, and presenting new dance works.
 Now renamed Dance Cork Firkin Crane, and proud of our history as Ireland’s first dance house and a founding member of the DanceHouse Network in 2004, we remain an organisation and a centre dedicated to dance and to serving Cork and Ireland’s growing dance community.

-Guided Tours of Dance Cork Firkin Crane will take place from 10am to 3pm.
-No booking required.
+Guided Tours of Dance Cork Firkin Crane will take place at 11am, 12pm and 1pm.
+Booking essential.